ryoppippi/cv/ryotaro_kimura.typ

     - Applied speaker-detection algorithm with RC to automatically generate meeting minutes
     - My _first experience_ of developing a full-stack application.
 Developed in a month with learning and launched the app on May 2020
     - Built both backend and web frontend using Flask, Angular, MySQL and Azure App Directory
-    - Reached *over 1,000 installations* of the note-taking app, sloos, in companies across Japan
+    - Reached *over 1,000 installations* in companies across Japan
     - Won Microsoft for Startups partnership
   - 2021 - `Qore Cloud`: a web-based no-code tool for fine-tuning RC models